 • Federal Duck Stamp (required for hunters 16+ hunting waterfowl)

-• Furbearer Hunting & Trapping Permits • Separate permit required for furbearers such as raccoons, coyotes, bobcats, black bear, etc.
+• HIP (Harvest Information Program) registration is required annually - Furbearer Hunting & Trapping Permits • A Separate permit is required for furbearers such as raccoons, coyotes, bobcats, black bears, etc.

 Missouri Hunting licenses are good from the date of purchase through the last day of February, following state hunting regulations.
 Missouri residents are able to purchase a lifetime hunting permit.